 Although the ongoing loss of foraging habitat is a threatening process to the species, the foraging habitat within the subject site is likely utilised as part of a much broader foraging range.
 The species is known to travel upwards to 50 km to forage, but more commonly commutes less than 20 km (OEH 2016b).
 Furthermore, additional areas of suitable foraging habitat within the locality will be retained within reserves in perpetuity.
 Figure 11 shows potential foraging habitat within a 20 km radius of the Wolli Creek camp, based on vegetation mapping by OEH (OEH 2016c).
-In addition to substantial areas of suitable foraging range for the Grey-headed Flying-fox, as seen in Figure 11, which may also be utilised for foraging by the species (OEH 2016b).
+In addition to substantial areas of suitable forest and woodland vegetation, there is also a considerable amount of street and garden vegetation within the known foraging range for the Grey-headed Flying-fox, as seen in Figure 11, which may also be utilised for foraging by the species (OEH 2016b).
 The habitat to be removed is therefore unlikely to be important for the long-term survival of a local population in the locality, and the proposed development is considered unlikely to have a significant impact on the Grey-headed Flying-fox.